 Records are plans and maps detailing State Board of Education districts, State House Districts, and State Senate districts from 1991 to 2006, prepared by the Legislative Council.

 Offshore Terminal Commission

 There are approximately 50 maps in this group of files.
-A finding aid for the agency's files in the Archives search room includes descriptions of the maps.
-Types of maps present are nautical charts along the Texas coast, maps of water resources development, lakeside recreation, oil leases and platforms, petroleum facilities, natural hazards of the Texas coast, underwater archaeological sites, offshore fisheries, endangered wildlife, recreational and historical resources, and an industrial map of Houston.
+Types of maps present are nautical charts along the Texas coast; maps showing water resources development, lakeside recreation, oil leases and platforms, petroleum facilities, natural hazards of the Texas coast, underwater archaeological sites, offshore fisheries, endangered wildlife, and recreational and historical resources; and an industrial map of Houston.
 There is also a 60-plate regional atlas of the Houston-Galveston area.

 Parks and Wildlife Department

-Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, most found in the series Acquisition and development files and the series Civilian Conservation Corps files.
+Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, but are located primarily in the series Acquisition and development files and the series Civilian Conservation Corps files.

-Records are plans and drawings of work initially done by the Civilian Conservation Corps at Texas state parks in the 1930s and 1940s.
+Records are plans and drawings of park development work done by the Civilian Conservation Corps in Texas in the 1930s and 1940s.
 Included are plats of the grounds, blueprints and drawings of buildings, and plans and drawings of furnishings and other features.
 Most of the items are either pencil on tracing vellum or ink on linen.
-All of the drawings have been scanned.
-A finding aid and a database listing the drawings will be available on the ARIS website in the near future.
+Additional information concerning this collection, along with links to digital images of the drawings may be found on our Web site at: www.tsl.texas.gov/exhibits/ccc_flickr.html

 Rail Division, Incoming correspondence, 1872-1955, bulk 1891-early 1920s

 Scattered through these records are maps showing railroad property and railroad lines.